kinode-dao/kinode-book/src/apis/http_server.md

 ```

 Processes that use the HTTP server should expect to field this request type, serialized to JSON.
-To respond, issue a response with the structure in the body, serialized to JSON:
+The process must issue a response with this structure in the body, serialized to JSON:

 ```rust
 /// HTTP Response type that can be shared over WASM boundary to apps.